 The Company may be unable to sell the residential units that it builds at attractive prices.
 The value of a residential property depends to a large extent on its location, architectural design and standard of construction.
-If the Company misjudges the desirability of a project's location or its design, it may not be able to sell the property at the budgeted price or at all.
+If the Company misjudges the desirability of a project's location or its design, it may not be able to sell the property at the budgeted price.
 If the Company is required to reduce the sales price to attract purchasers, the market value of the property could be significantly reduced and the Company's margins could decrease below profitable levels.
-The failure to sell the residential units at attractive prices may have a material adverse effect on the Company's business, cash flows, financial condition, results of operations or prospects of the Company.
+The failure to sell the residential units at attractive prices or any related units (i.e. commercial units, parking places, storages etc.) may have a material adverse effect on the Company's business, cash flows, financial condition, results of operations or prospects of the Company.
 The Company's risk appetite is to reduce the above described risk as much as possible.
 In order to mitigate the market risks involved with the Company's activities, the Company applies relevant internal procedures.
-Moreover, in response to market instability over the past several years, the Company decided to scale down the size of individual projects offered for sale, by splitting larger residential projects into relatively smaller phases (usually at on average around 150 units for each stage of completion).
-The Company's plans for 2017 assume the possibility of commencing the construction of three new projects and four further stages of projects that are currently under construction comprising some 678 and 377 units respectively, which means that the average scale of each new project, i.e. stage of completion, will be around 151 units.
+Moreover, in response to market instability over the past several years, the Company decided to scale down the size of individual projects offered for sale, by splitting larger residential projects into relatively smaller stages (usually at on average around 150 units for each stage of completion).
+The Company's plans for 2018 assume the possibility of commencing the construction of three new projects and three further stages of projects that are currently under construction comprising 546 and 305 units respectively, which means that the average scale of each new project, i.e. stage of completion, will be around 142 units.
 The Company is further mitigating the risks related to the construction process by selecting and hiring experienced construction companies with good reputation and proven track-record in Poland.

-The Company believes that even despite recent transaction with one of its major shareholders, in which the Company purchased nearly 40% of its own shares in purpose of redemption, the level of its indebtedness stays at moderate and relatively safe level in comparison to its peers and will not limit its abilities to successfully raise debt financing in the future needed to support financing of its operations.
+The Company believes that even despite recent (in December 2016) transaction with one of its major shareholders, in which the Company purchased nearly 40% of its own shares in purpose of redemption, the level of its indebtedness stays at moderate and relatively safe level in comparison to its peers and will not limit its abilities to successfully raise debt financing in the future needed to support financing of its operations.
 There can be however no guarantee that such further fundraising or any type of fundraising would be successful.
-The developments and growth of the business of the Company may be constrained if fundraising is not successful or if funds are raised on unfavorable terms, which could have a material adverse effect on the business, cash flows, financial condition, result of operations or prospects of the Company.
-Since the real estate business is very capital consuming, the role of the banking sector and its lending ability and willingness are crucial for the Company, as well as liquidity on capital markets.
-The Company is pursuing a low risk profile for the capital structure.
-The Company has a strong capital structure as at 31 December 2016.
-As a result, The Company is able to start and finance new projects.
-This strong liquidity position is also associated with our low net indebtedness ratio, which is currently 44% (please refer to note 29 of the Consolidated Financial Statement).
+The developments and growth of the business of the Company may be constrained if fundraising is not successful or if funds are raised on unfavorable terms, that can be revealed to the company only after already securing transaction and creating the obligation, which could have a material adverse effect on the business, cash flows, financial condition, result of operations or prospects of the Company.